Want to learn more about brands you think are eco friendly, but aren’t? Read on!

 It sells itself as an Argan oil based product that restores hair and skin through the power of nature.
-Its website uses interviews with women involved in social volunteering, renewable energy and animal rights.
-But all of this is planned campaigning directly aimed at greenwashing the fact that unlike many brands that use Argan oil, such as Kahina Giving, this label doesn’t at all help women in North African countries at all.
-In fact, instead, it has links to an aparthied regime.
-Yes, that’s right – MoroccanOil isn’t Moroccan or even North African at all at all: it’s actually an Israeli company.
+Its website uses interviews with women who talk about social volunteering, renewable energy and animal rights.
+But all of this is just greenwashing the fact that unlike many brands that use Argan oil, such as Kahina Giving, this label doesn’t at all help women in North African countries.
+In fact, MoroccanOil isn’t Moroccan or even North African: it’s actually an Israeli company.

 There’s also Butylphenyl Methyl Propional (fragrance), D & C Yellow 11, D & C Red 17, Coumarin, Benzyl Benzoate, Alpha-Isomethyl Ionone – all of which can cause allergies – and more artificial fragrance.
 It seems to me that all of these chemicals are unnecessary, given the wonderful benefits real, pure Argan oil can provide.

 In short, there’s just no justification for buying anything from this product line.
-You’d be better off buying pure Argan oil products created by the likes of Art Naturals, Pura d’Or or Josie Maran instead – they’re all cheaper, cleaner, and more ethical.
+You’d be better off buying pure Argan oil products created by the likes of Kahina Giving or Josie Maran instead – they’re cleaner, richer, and way more ethical.

 If it were just one mess up, we’d be inclined to let it slip, but the truth is, this company has made several ‘mistakes’ in claiming their products are all natural and free of harmful ingredients.
 Consumer trust levels?
 Plummeting…